fromhearttomars/marswave/README.md

 0. **Join Our Airdrops:** To be updated soon...
 1. **Buy Some Tokens:** If you’re not already on board, what are you even doing? 😅
 2. **Spread the Word:** Share with your friends (or enemies, they need this too).
-3. **Enjoy the Ride:** Who knows, maybe MarsWave (MVAWE) will be the future of crypto.
+3. **Enjoy the Ride:** Who knows, maybe MarsWave (MWAVE) will be the future of crypto.
 Or maybe it’ll just make you smile.
 Either way, we’re here for it. 🙃

 ---